lyndon025/playtested/src/content/article/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece-full-review-crying-suns
+title: A mysterious space-opera themed indie masterpiece | Full Review - Crying Suns
+game: Crying Suns
 description: Crying Suns is a tactical rogue-lite strategy game with heavy narrative elements and a focus on exploration.
 It was originally released on PCs but has now since been ported to the Mobile platform.
 For this article I will be playing the mobile version.
 featured: false
-pubDate: 2023-04-03
-tags:
-- crying-suns
-- indie
-- ios
-- macos
-- mobile
-- pc
-- rpg
-- strategy
-- taptap
-thumb: /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-0.avif
-title: A mysterious space-opera themed indie masterpiece | Full Review - Crying Suns
-game: Crying Suns
 gallery:
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-0.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-1.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-2.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-3.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-4.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-5.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-6.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-7.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-8.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-9.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-10.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-11.avif
   - /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-12.avif
+pubDate: 2023-04-03
+tags:
+  - crying-suns
+  - indie
+  - ios
+  - macos
+  - mobile
+  - pc
+  - rpg
+  - strategy
+  - taptap
+thumb: /images/reviews/legacy/2023-04-03-a-mysterious-space-opera-themed-indie-masterpiece--full-review---crying-suns-0.avif
 ---

 Crying Suns is a tactical rogue-lite strategy game with heavy narrative elements and a focus on exploration.
 It was originally released on PCs but has now since been ported to the Mobile platform.
 For this article I will be playing the mobile version.

-**Pros:**
+## Pros

-+Immersive role playing elements
+## +Immersive role playing elements

-+Dynamic storytelling
+## +Dynamic storytelling

-+Excellent writing as a sci-fi story
+## +Excellent writing as a sci-fi story

-+High degree of replayability
+## +High degree of replayability

-**Cons:**
+## Cons

 -Small UI elements and text for mobile phones